ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### Decrypt(Key, in Nonce, ReadOnlySpan<byte>, ReadOnlySpan<byte>, Span<byte>)

-Attempts to decrypt and authenticate the specified ciphertext using the specified key, nonce, and associated data.
-If successful, the specified span of bytes is filled with the decrypted plaintext.
+Decrypts and authenticates the specified ciphertext using the specified key, nonce, and associated data.
+If successful, fills the specified span of bytes with the decrypted plaintext.

     public bool Decrypt(
         Key key,